williamrongerude/Drug-Allergen-Checker/README.md

 This tool helps you find medications that are free from allergens.

-All data coems from the FDA.
+All data comes from the FDA.

 ## Features